 In my opinion, there is nothing therapeutic about "coercive therapy."
-Some people are campaigning to establish Federal regulation on the behavior modification industry, but I'm not so sure that regulating a technology that is so utterly non-therapeutic is a good idea.
-I believe that this industry has remained unregulated in order to protect the owners of these programs from scrutiny, but regulation might legitimize the practices that in my opinion, should have been outlawed as soon as NIMH researchers concluded that this technology hurts people.
+Some people are campaigning to establish Federal regulation on the behavior modification industry, but I'm not so sure that regulating a technology that is so utterly nontherapeutic is a good idea.
+I believe that this industry has remained unregulated in order to protect the owners of these programs from scrutiny, but regulation might legitimize the practices that in my opinion, should have outlawed NIMH been as soon as researchers concluded that this technology hurts people.